BryanDollery/jenkins/README.md

 This is the official jenkins blue-ocean image with maven installed so that its easier to demonstrate a non-docker pipeline (it's hard installing maven)

-I'm not sure if this works or not